kanisterio/kanister/docs/functions.rst

 .. code-block:: yaml
   :linenos:

-  condition: "Go template condition to return true or false"
+  condition: "Go template condition that returns true or false"
   objectReference:
-    apiVersion: "Kubernetes API version"
+    apiVersion: "Kubernetes resource API version"
-    resource: "Kubernetes resource to wait on"
+    resource: "Type of resource to wait for"
     name: "Name of the resource"

 .. note::
-    We can refer object key value in go template condition with the help of a ``$`` prefix JSON-path syntax.
+    We can refer object key-value in Go template condition with the help of a ``$`` prefix JSON-path syntax.

 Example: